Reddimus/Nvidia_Jetson-curriculum/Hello_AI_World/README.md

 ## 1. Docker Setup

 - Follow the [Running Docker Container](./Running_Docker.md) guide.
+  - This setup will have you run 2 pre-built models including:
+    1. Classsification
+    2. Object Detection
 - Docker simplifies dependency management and environment isolation.

 ## 2. Building from Source

 - Follow the [Building the Project from Source](./Building_Source.md) document.
+  - This setup will have you run 3 pre-built models including:
+    1. Action Recognition
+    2. Background Removal
+    3. Monocular Depth with DepthNet
 - Learn how to configure tools like Nvidia-specific TensorFlow and use CMake for C++ projects.

 Next | [Docker Setup](./Running_Docker.md)